 Monitoring and evaluating community-based adaptation

-The Participatory Monitoring and Evaluation for Community Based Adaptation (PM+E4CBA) project is looking to fill this gap.
-A partnership operating in Bangladesh under the ARCAB (Action-Research on Community Adaptation in Bangladesh) consortium, including nine major International NGOs (INGOs), will test out a PM&E system.
-These INGOs operate in over 100 developing countries in Asia, Africa and Latin America, so the tools developed by this project will be used across the developing world.
+The Participatory Monitoring and Evaluation for Community Based Adaptation (PM+E4CBA) project intended to fill this gap by developing such a tool.
+The system was tested out by a partnership including nine major International NGOs (INGOs) operating in Bangladesh under the ARCAB (Action-Research on Community Adaptation in Bangladesh) consortium.
+These INGOs operate in over 100 developing countries in Asia, Africa and Latin America, so the learning acquired tools developed by the project now have the potential to be used across the developing world.

 Photo credit: Waterdotorg.